jwmathis/ECE-672-PacManNN/README.md

 ```

 3. Obtain Game ROMs

-This project requires the Pac-Man ROM.
+* This project requires the Pac-Man ROM.
 Note that ROMs are copyrighted, so you must legally own the game to use
 its ROM.

-This project requires Chrome Dino.
+* This project requires Chrome Dino.
 Chrome Dino can be accessed by navigating to Chrome://Dino in the Google Chrome Browser.

-4. Configure Environment files
+4. Configure Custom Environment file

+* This project was made using two monitors where the game is on one screen and the code is on the other.
+As a result, the dimensions of the
+  observation space, screen capturing, etc. may need to be modified before running.